stphnmrgn/pwgen/README.md

 # pwgen

-A command-line tool to generate cryptogrpahically strong passwords, passphrases, and tokens in pure python.
+A command-line tool to generate cryptographically strong passwords, passphrases, and tokens in pure python.

 ## Dependencies